-Uncertainty Scenarios explores the ways people throughout history have tried to speculate, predict and anticipate the future and different attitudes that go along with this.
+Uncertainty Scenarios explored the ways people throughout history have tried to speculate, predict and anticipate the future and different attitudes that go along and come about.

 Performing Objects experiments with objects and their possibilities to act as an interactive performer towards its users or audience.
 Performing Objects researches different ways artists can anticipate this process during the conceptualisation and the conception of their work.